joelbars/java-webrtc/README.md

 Java WebRTC Example
 ==================

-This application is based on elsoufy apprtc port to Java.
+This application is based on elsoufy appengine's WebRTC example ported to Java, it shows how to create an WebRTC application using a Java server (Jetty).